MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 Unit and Integration tests could be grouped into the `build phase`.
 While Validation, Acceptance and e2e Tests could be group to the `release phase`.
-While User Acceptance Test and Smoke Tests are done after a particular release.
+User Acceptance Test and Smoke Tests are done after a particular release.

 Some resource deployments can take hours, e.g. VNet Gateways (~25mins).
 Having an integration test inside the build-phase might wast precious build time of the [Build Agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#capabilities-and-limitations).
-You might only want to leverage e2e tests for these Azure Resources.
+You might only want to leverage e2e tests for Azure Resources that take a long time to deploy.
 The right testing approach should be considered resource by resource.

-I would recommend to rely solely on e2e tests inside a release pipeline for these kind of resources.
+I would recommend to rely solely on e2e tests inside a release pipeline if you are able to keep the resources provisioned.
-The build phase will therefore limit the tests to static analysis and linting of the ARM template.
+The build phase will therefore limit the tests to the static analysis and linting of the ARM template.
-The actual deployment happens the first time in the release phase only on approval.
+While the actual deployment happens the first time in the release phase.
+You can also limit it to only deploy on approval.

 This approach will not trigger a new deployment on each change to the version control but on each new `Artifact` that is being published and the approval of the release.
-If changes to the template are minor only the changes will be deployed and the deployment should be rather quick.
+If changes to the template are minor only the changes will be deployed and the deployment should be rather quick, if the resource existed.

 This kind of test will result in costs if the resources are not cleaned up periodically.

-`Preview-Artifacts` could be leverage to use this kind of Release-Pipeline testing.
+I would recommend `Preview-Artifacts`. these Artifacts can be leverage to use this kind of Release-Pipeline testing.
 These artifacts are not yet officially published and might have a Beta or Preview indicator.
 These Artifact should only be used for demo or testing purposes.

 ### Continuous Integration & Continuous Deployment

-The result of a build phase if successful should create some kind of `Artifact`.
+The result of a build phase, if successful, should always create some kind of `Artifact`.
-Same steps a compiler does could be engineered for IaC, but limited to a configuration file.
+Similar to a compiler but for a IaC configuration file.
 Only after an actual deployment and the validation of the requirements on the deployed Azure Resource took place an artifact could be considered build, it is also known as `Continuous Integration`.
 Only then the build Artifact, in this context the ARM template, is valid.
 An Artifact will have a dedicated traceable version number and should contain release information and a change log.